-It is expected that core readings are completed before each seminar as our discussions will be based on them.
+Core readings must be completed before each seminar as our discussions will be based on them.
 Please read actively - try to relate what you are reading with what you already know and have gained knowledge about the topic from other courses or from your own personal interests and explorations (engage in a personal self-reflective discussion).
-Take notes, be critical, ask questions, and come to class prepared to share!
+Take notes, be critical, ask questions, and come to class prepared to discuss and share your ideas and thoughts!

 We will be engaging in and discussing current issues concerning policy analysis and public policies.
 Many if not most of the issues will be news-worthy items and part of current public debates.
-It is highly recommended that you regularly check the news and/or other policy related reporting outlets (newspapers, blogs, policy briefs, Twitter, etc.) for insights and different opinions that relate to the topics in the course - which can be shared during class discussions.
+It is highly recommended that you regularly check the news and/or other policy related reporting outlets (newspapers, news websites, policy briefs, X, Instagram, etc.) for insights and different opinions that relate to the topics in the course - which can be shared during class discussions.
+At the start of each class, we will spend the first 10 minutes discussing a current policy event.
+Students will be asked to volunteer a topic for discussion, so please come prepared having read a current policy issue in the news.